matthewjberger/Iceberg3D/README.md

     ICEBERG_BUILD_DEMOS

-If using Visual Studio to build the demos, make sure that you set the working directory as follows:
+If using Visual Studio to build the demos, make sure that you set the working directory per demo as follows:

-    Right Click on the chosen demo -> Properties -> Debugging -> Working Directory
+    Right-click on the chosen demo -> Properties -> Debugging -> Working Directory

 and change to: